connornishijima/Lixie-arduino/getting-started.md

     lix.max_power(5,500);

 in my Arduino setup() function.
 Normally, a 6-digit white clock would consume 720mA, but with the 500mA limit set it will run at 69.4% of the maximum brightness to keep consumption at 500mA.
-However, this still means we're running the USB port at its max rating, to limiting it to 400mA would be safer.
+However, this still means we're running the USB port at its max rating, so limiting it to 400mA would be safer.
 (55.5% brightness)

 This software power limit is designed to only reduce brightness *if the current lighting exceeds the power ratings*.
 If the formentioned clock was only run in green instead, it would consume 240mA and thus would still run at full brightness under a 500mA regulation.